TebasMartinez/DA-Deutsche-Bahn-delays/README.md

 - Are Deustche Bahn trains generally late?
 - Is there a difference in train delays between stations in former West/East Germany?
 - Is any type of train late more often than others?
+- Are trains late more often in a specific season?

 ## Methodology
 ### Week plan: